RV Repair 101 - How to Fix Common RV Problems

 Swap out the old battery

 If your RV sits unused for a large chunk of the year, it’s a good idea to test your battery before you take off on a long road trip.
-Like car batteries, RV batteries may last anywhere from two to seven years, depending on the level of care they receive.
+Lithium batteries, such as those from Battle Born or RELiON, are becoming popular due to their longer lifespan and efficiency.
+Make sure you understand the maintenance requirements specific to your battery type.

 If you notice that the engine in your RV isn’t turning over as consistently as it did before, it might be time to swap out the battery.
 Before replacing your battery, consider taking your RV to an auto store or mechanic to have it tested.
 This can help you determine if the battery is weakening and requiring a quick battery exchange.